The Best Iron-Rich Foods—And Why You Need Them in Your Life

-"Aside from adding crunch, texture and rich flavor to salads, muffins, granolas and bread, they are a good source of iron and rich in good-for-your-heart fat," say The Nutrition Twins.
+"Aside from adding crunch, texture and rich flavor to salads, muffins, granolas, and bread, they are a good source of iron and rich in good-for-your-heart fat," say The Nutrition Twins.
 "They also contain omega-3 fatty acids that help to fight inflammation and keep the body healthy."
-Speaking of inflammation, load up on these 20 Anti-Inflammatory Foods for Weight Loss!
+Speaking of inflammation, load up on these anti-inflammatory foods!

 "Packed with protein and omega-3 fatty acids, it's the perfect food to calm inflammatory issues and fight diseases like heart disease.
 Try to choose wild salmon to limit your exposure to toxins like PCBs," advise The Nutrition Twins.
 Need to jazz up your cooking routine?
-Try these 25 healthy salmon recipes we love and get out of your cooking rut like Liam out of another engagement to Miley.
+Try these healthy salmon recipes and get out of your cooking rut.

 This one's a no-brainer if you want to get more iron, and a slew of other nutrients in your diet.
-"Packed with fiber and being part of the cruciferous family, broccoli is rich in phytonutrients that are touted for fighting many cancers, including breast cancer.
+"Packed with fiber and being part of the cruciferous family, broccoli is rich in phytonutrients that are touted for fighting many cancers.
 It's a go-to veggie for many vegetarians and meat-eaters alike, so it's an easy way to get extra iron.
 Squirt lemon on it to enhance the flavor and make the broccoli's iron more absorbable," share The Nutrition Twins.

 Grab that crock pot or fire up the grill!
-"Lean beef is rich in not only iron but also lean-muscle-building protein and immune-boosting zinc as well," says Bedwell.
-Want to learn more?
-Check out the best cuts of meat for weight loss!
+"Lean beef is rich in not only iron, but also lean-muscle-building protein and immune-boosting zinc as well," says Bedwell.

-Totally on the list of 12 "Bad" Foods That Are Now Good, egg yolks offer iron, both heme and non-heme.
+On the list of "bad" foods that are now good, egg yolks offer iron, both heme and non-heme.
 "Egg yolks are rich in lutein, a nutrient that is important for eye health as we age, as well as B vitamins," says Bedwell.
-For a quick breakfast, try spreading avocado and two eggs (scrambled, sunny side up, however you like it) on whole wheat toast with red chile pepper flakes for a touch of heat and a squeeze of fresh lemon juice for a burst of bright flavor.
+For a quick breakfast, try spreading avocado and two eggs (scrambled, sunny-side up, however you like it) on whole wheat toast with red chile pepper flakes for a touch of heat and a squeeze of fresh lemon juice for a burst of bright flavor.

 Let's give it up for this affordable staple!
 "Dried peas are a good source of iron that is packed with protein and fiber," offer The Nutrition Twins.
 "One serving of dried peas contains as much potassium as a banana!
-They add a lot of flavor to dishes—try adding them to salads instead of croutons, add to homemade granola or smoothie bowls, use it to thicken soups and gravies, make veggie burgers and fritters, or incorporate into pasta sauce, guacamole, hummus or baked potatoes."
-And if that's still not getting you psyched, then look into pulse (dried bean) pastas, which are taking the food world by storm this year!
+They add a lot of flavor to dishes—try adding them to salads instead of croutons, add to homemade granola or smoothie bowls, use it to thicken soups and gravies, make veggie burgers and fritters, or incorporate into pasta sauce, guacamole, hummus, or baked potatoes."
+And if that's still not getting you psyched, then look into pulse (dried bean) pastas!